madslundt/sonarr-pogdesign-importer/README.md

 }
 ```

-**monthsForward** lookups up series from today's date and X months in the future.
+**monthsForward** lookups up series from current month and X months in the future.
 0 means only current month.

-**sonarrApi** can be found in sonarr under Settings > General > SecuriGidety > API Key
+**sonarrApi** can be found in sonarr under Settings > General > Security > API Key

 **sonarrUrl** your url to sonarr